Information for customers affected by the Coronavirus (COVID-19)

 If a payment holiday is arranged and you pay by standing order, or if you have a recurring payment set up through online banking, then you will need make sure these payments continue to be cancelled with your bank if you wish to avoid making payments during the extended payment holiday – or to reduce the amount of your payment – if you want to make payments where you can afford to do so.

-During a payment holiday, if there is an interest rate change, or if a transaction occurs that results in a payment recalculation on your account, we will still send out a letter advising you of the change to monthly payment.
-However, if you have a payment holiday agreed, then the payment will not be collected or be payable and you will be advised of your further revised monthly payment towards the end of your payment holiday.
+During a payment holiday, if there is an interest rate change, or if a transaction occurs that results in a recalculation of your monthly payment, we will still send out a letter advising you of the change to your monthly payment.
+However, if you have a payment holiday arranged, then the payment will not be collected or be payable and you will be advised of your further revised monthly payment towards the end of your payment holiday.

 What if I’m already in arrears?